 As the daughter of esteemed cookbook editor Maria Guarnaschelli and my dad, John, an Italian and Chinese cooking enthusiast, I spent my childhood surrounded by food.
-I honestly feel as if learned to eat according to whatever cookbook my mother was working on at the time: one was year devoted to Indian as she cooked her way through the manuscript of Classic Indian Cooking by Julie Sahni; another year was devoted to Italian with The Splendid Table by Lynne Rossetto Kasper.
+I honestly feel as if I learned to eat according to whatever cookbook my mother was working on at the time: one year was devoted to Indian as she cooked her way through the manuscript of Classic Indian Cooking by Julie Sahni; another year was devoted to Italian with The Splendid Table by Lynne Rossetto Kasper.
 That year was intense.
 My father claimed that if he saw another sprinkle of Balsamic vinegar in the kitchen, he might consider moving out!

 As I remember it, my mother was always coaxing me from my ‘Barbie land’ under the dining room table to peel potatoes, knead bread or assemble a trifle.
 I suppose, looking back, what else could a seven-year-old have wanted from life?

 This early emphasis on my palate truly shaped my future in food.
 On the day of my graduation from Barnard College in 1991, I decided to explore my culinary interests and began working under the tutelage of the acclaimed American chef and restaurateur Larry Forgione.

 Forgione encouraged me to travel and expand my skill set, so I obligingly moved to France to do work-study at La Varenne Culinary School in Burgundy.
 After school and traveling throughout France, I moved to Paris to begin a four day “stage” at the Michelin three-star restaurant Guy Savoy.
 Four days turned into four years and I was then promoted to sous chef at La Butte Chaillot, another Savoy establishment.
 The first three months were terrifying—imagine being an American woman in charge of a French kitchen with 10 cooks under you?
 Professionally, it was a life-changing experience.